NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(load-near2far filename near2far)`**
 —
 Load the Fourier-transformed fields into the given `near2far` object replacing any values currently there from an HDF5 file of the given name (without the ".h5" suffix) the current filename-prefix is prepended automatically.
-You must load from a file that was saved by `save-near2far` in a simulation of *the same dimensions* for both the computational cell and the near2far regions with the same number of processors.
+You must load from a file that was saved by `save-near2far` in a simulation of *the same dimensions* for both the cell and the near2far regions with the same number of processors.

 **`(load-minus-near2far filename near2far)`**
 —